-Learn how to design and install the instruments and control systems that allow engineering systems to be monitored and controlled in a way that is safe, environmentally sound and cost-effective.
+Learn how to design and operate an industrial control system using process-oriented instrumentation, and gain the ability to monitor and control systems in a way that is safe, environmentally sound and cost-effective.

 - Part or full-time